What you should know when that backache or sore neck is more than a simple “annoyance.”

 Incontinence – Back pain that also seems to be tied to a loss of function in the bladder or bowels is also something serious that warrants medical attention.
 Certain conditions can result in incontinence due to compression of nerves in the spine that also travel down to and affect the organs that control bladder and bowel function.
 It is important to note that a loss of continence does not have to be sudden, it can happen over time and when spinal nerves are involved, may also include numbness or weakness in the legs as well.
 So if you’ve been feeling a decline in your bladder or bowel function and also experiencing back pain, it’s essential to have your doctor check it out.

 Unresolved Pain – Sometimes back pain can be enough of an annoyance that we merely figure out how to just deal with it and live around it or in spite of it.
-But if you’ve been experiencing consistent pain in the neck or spine that hasn’t resolved in 6-12 weeks on its own, it is definitely time to visit a spine specialist to figure out what’s going on.
+Using pain relievers such as painkillers or the more natural option of marijuana from places like budexpressnow is certainly efficient, but persistent pain may be an indication of something more serious.
+If you’ve been experiencing consistent pain in the neck or spine that hasn’t resolved in 6-12 weeks on its own, it is definitely time to visit a spine specialist to figure out what’s going on.
 No one should have to just “grin and bear it.”
 Including you!